paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 ![](/hxh/020-11-058-21.jpg)
 ![](/hxh/022-16-148-21.jpg)
 _Episodes [20](https://hunterxhunter.fandom.com/wiki/Episode_20_(2011)), [22](https://hunterxhunter.fandom.com/wiki/Episode_22_(2011)), [58](https://hunterxhunter.fandom.com/wiki/Episode_58_(2011)), [148](https://hunterxhunter.fandom.com/wiki/Episode_148_(2011))_
 [Kiriko](https://hunterxhunter.fandom.com/wiki/Kiriko)'s disguise was in action in the second episode and also in the last episode.
 And guess what, Kiriko replaces Gotoh, a butler of _Zoldyck_ family who stressed the importance of safety against threats involving disguise, to Gon.
-And, we see that Illumi _Zoldyck_ is quite skillful in changing his appearances to Gittarackur and Hisoka.
+And, we see that Illumi _Zoldyck_ is quite skilful in changing his appearances to Gittarackur and Hisoka.
 ### Self-Destruction × Prevention
 ![](/hxh/030-09-074-07.jpg)
 ![](/hxh/050-16-085-10.jpg)